hirokoymj/hiroko-frontend2/README.md

 **Bug fix**

-- [TopicView] The data of the table won't refresh after deleting.
+1. [TopicView] The data of the table won't refresh after deleting.
 Need to check delete mutation.
 Selected filter options should be added in redux. - Fixed

-- TextField looks like Label.
+2. [CategoryView, SubCategoryView] - Has same issues of 1.
-- A title when open a drawer. **Fixed**
+3. A title when open a drawer. **Fixed**
+4. [Category Filter] - add space between each selected chip.